-Fastelavn can roughly be described as the Danish Carnival because children wear costumes and go out asking for candy or money.
+Fastelavn can roughly be described as a Danish version of the pre-Lent Carnival tradition associated with Roman Catholic countries, in which children wear costumes and go out asking for candy or money.

 We know what you’re thinking: that sounds more like a Danish Halloween.
 Careful now.
 Fastelavn versus Halloween is a topic that can raise heated discussions.
 The former is rooted in medieval tradition seasoned with Danish touches, while the latter concept has only began to grow in popularity over the past generation